varelaerick/Portfolio/index.md

 <br/>
 ### **Data Cleaning - Price Predictor - Brasília Apartments**

-* I **Scraped** over 3000 apartments for sale from the Vila Real website using **BeautifulSoup** and **Selenium**.
+* I **scraped** over 3,000 apartments for sale from the Vila Real website using **BeautifulSoup** and **Selenium**.
-Spend a few steps in Feature engineering with Pandas.
+* Spend a few steps in Feature engineering with Pandas.
 * I created a pipeline that also tuned the parameters based on a cross-validation using **Grid Search**
 * The **pipeline** also tested the **Regression Algorithms Lasso (l1), Kernel Ridge (l2), Elastic NNet, Xgb Regressor, or Lgbm Regressor.**
-* The model chosen by the pipeline was XGBRegressor and achieved Rˆ2 - 0.83 in the data set test
+* The model chosen by the pipeline was XGBRegressor and achieved Rˆ2 - 0.83 in the data set test.
 <br/>
 <br/>
 #### [Github Repositore](https://github.com/varelaerick/Price-Predictor-Bras-lia-Apartments) | [Kaggle Kernel](https://www.kaggle.com/erickvarela/price-prediction-brasilia-apartments)